rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-You can imagine how this becomes repetitive and error prone when using this approach for all the GraphQL operations which are only accessible as authenticated user.
-You would mix lots of authorization logic into your resolver functions.
-So how to introduce an authorization abstraction layer for protecting those GraphQL operations?
-The solutions to it are so called **combined resolvers** or a **resolver middleware**.
-Without having to implement these things ourselves, let's install a node package for the former solution:
+You can imagine how this becomes repetitive and error prone if it is used for all GraphQL operations that are accessible to an authenticated user, as it mixes lots of authorization logic into the resolver functions.
+To remedy this, we introduce an authorization abstraction layer for protecting GraphQL operations, with solutions called **combined resolvers** or  **resolver middleware**.
+Let's install this node package:

 {{< highlight javascript >}}
 npm install graphql-resolvers --save